Although most pathways include aspects of sustainability, we have listed those that are most obviously related below.

 Leading People, Organizations, & Social Change

-Courses in this Pathway examine theories of leadership and cultivate the skills and competencies necessary to lead people and organizations to achieve social change.
+Courses in the Leading People, Organizations, & Social Change Pathway examine theories of leadership and cultivate the skills and competencies necessary to lead people and organizations to achieve social change.
 Students will be exposed to historical and current examples of leaders and their impact on the communities they serve.
 Students will also explore and research methods leaders use to inspire, initiate and accomplish change in various formal, social and community roles and settings.
 Throughout the experience, students will be challenged to think and reflect on the type of leader they believe they should become in order to achieve their goals while addressing the needs of the greater community.

 Values in Science & Technology

-This Pathway invites students to understand the social values and social context of science & technology as social forces.
-It will provide opportunities for students from all majors to critically examine the practice of science, the social dimensions of technology, the role that these play in society, and the influences of social values on science and technology.
+Our contemporary world is shaped by science and technology to such a profound degree that our students cannot be effective leaders and citizens without the capacity to critically engage the scientific and technological dimensions of society.
+The Values in Science & Technology Pathway invites students to understand the social values and social context of science & technology as social forces.
+It will provide opportunities for students from all majors to critically examine the practice of science, the social dimensions of technology, the role that these play in society, and the influences of social values on these.
+This pathway is open to all students interested in this topic, and one need not be a science or engineering major to choose it.